unforswearing/gas-send-email/README.md

 # Google Apps Script - Send Email

-> A simple send email function for [Google Apps Script](https://developers.google.com/apps-script/reference/) Form and Spreadsheet projects.
+> A better form submission notification message for [Google Apps Script](https://developers.google.com/apps-script/reference/) Form and Spreadsheet projects.

 This project is aimed at users who use Google Spreadsheets to collect Google Form response data, and want more informative notifications when a new form is submitted.
 This project intends to be a replacement for the default [Google Sheet edit notifications](https://support.google.com/docs/answer/91588?hl=en&co=GENIE.Platform%3DDesktop) by providing the full form submission in the email notification.